paritytech/substrate/utils/frame/benchmarking-cli/src/shared/README.md

 - `--weight-path` Set the file or directory to write the weight files to.
 - `--db` The database backend to use.
 This depends on your snapshot.
 - `--pruning` Set the pruning mode of the node.
 Some benchmarks require you to set this to `archive`.
+- `--keep-blocks` Set the pruning mode of the node.
+Some benchmarks require you to set this to `archive`.
 - `--base-path` The location on the disk that should be used for the benchmarks.
 You can try this on different disks or even on a mounted RAM-disk.
 It is important to use the same location that will later-on be used to store the chain data to get the correct results.
 - `--header` Optional file header which will be prepended to the weight output file.
 Can be used for adding LICENSE headers.